NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 **No data appearing?**
 - Verify your API token is correct (it is validated during setup)
-- Check inverter serial numbers are accurate (Wi-Fi module SN, not inverter SN)
+- Check inverter serial numbers are accurate: use LAN/WiFi dongle serial when present, inverter serial for built-in WiFi systems, or microinverter serial for microinverter systems
 - Ensure inverters are connected to Solax Cloud and reporting data
 - Check Home Assistant logs for specific error messages